felixge/node-delayed-stream/Readme.md

 ### delayedStream.source

 The `source` stream managed by this object.
-This is useful if you are passing your `DelayedStream` around, and you still want to access properties on the `source` object.
+This is useful if you are passing your `delayedStream` around, and you still want to access properties on the `source` object.

 ### delayedStream.maxDataSize = 1024 * 1024;